jpivarski-talks/SciPy2020-Proposal/README.md

 _(Who is the intended audience for your talk?)_

-This talk is intended for data analysts, particularly those who are involved in cleaning data from complex sources, as well as developers who might need to build on or contribute to this library.
+This talk is intended for data analysts, particularly those who are involved in cleaning data from complex sources, as well as developers who might want to collaborate.

 _(What, specifically, will attendees learn from your talk?)_